 If you respond to these letters, unknowingly requesting more information, the writer of the letter will normally ask for an upfront processing fee or false tax payment.
 In some cases, there will be a request to arrange a meeting to discuss the transfer of funds to complete the scheme.

 If you receive spam e-mails of this nature, do not open the message.
-You can contact email@example.com to learn more.
+You can visit the Canadian Anti-Fraud Centre or contact firstname.lastname@example.org to learn more.